-Just over three years ago the I.R.S. released a first draft of Form W-8BEN-E. We had blogged how the draft form was unnecessarily complex because the foreign entity had to certify that it was either an “excepted” non-financial foreign entity (“NFFE”) or a “passive” NFFE.
+Just over three years ago the IRS released a first draft of Form W-8BEN-E. We had blogged how the draft form was unnecessarily complex because the foreign entity had to certify that it was either an “excepted” non-financial foreign entity (“NFFE”) or a “passive” NFFE.
 There are various types of excepted NFFEs, including an “active” NFFE.

 To determine whether a NFFE is active or passive, a complex income statement and balance sheet analysis must be performed.
 It may even be necessary to wholly or partially consolidate subsidiaries to complete this analysis.

 If an entity was an active NFFE, it did not need to report whether it had substantial U.S. owners (“SUSOs”).
 On the other hand, if an entity was a passive NFFE, it did need to report if it had SUSOs.
-Many foreign entities would prefer to simply report whether they have SUSOs rather than perform the complex income statement and balance sheet analysis.
+Many foreign entities would prefer to simply report that they have no SUSOs rather than perform the complex income statement and balance sheet analysis.

 You would think that the section titled “Passive NFFE” would only be for Passive NFFEs.
 However, this is not the case.
 The language on Line 40a in Part XXVI of the form now provides: